1vanchuck/party-legend-terms.github.io-/Terms_and_Conditions.md

 ### Governing Law
 These Terms are governed by the laws of Ukraine, without regard to conflict of law provisions.

+### Informal Resolution
+Before filing a claim, you agree to contact us at dreamapps.ios@gmail.com to attempt to resolve the dispute informally.

 ### Arbitration
 Any disputes arising from these Terms or use of the App shall be resolved through binding arbitration, except: